 As was determined in 2018, there are no specific "objective design review standards" for this site (e.g., architectural design standards).
 However, there are standard project requirements that are broadly applicable to development within the City (for example, standards that relate to streets).
-There have been no changes to the project which impact standard project requirements and therefore, the modification request complies with design review standards.
+There have been changes to the project which impact standard project requirements, which have been modified to apply to the proposed modifications, and therefore, the modification request complies with design review standards.

 1 The Vallco Town Center Specific Plan was adopted on September 18, 2018.
-However, upon a referendum by local residents, the City Council eventually rescinded the adopted Plan in May 2019.
+However, upon a referendum by local residents, the City Council rescinded the adopted Plan in May 2019.